okweipeng/Employment_Outcomes_Based_on_Education_Level_Analysis/README.md

 ---

 ## Overview
 This project analyzes employment and wage data to explore the relationship between education levels—especially college degrees—and employment outcomes in the United States.
-It uses data from the Economic Policy Institute (EPI) to examine trends over time, differences by gender and education level, employment types among recent graduates, and median wages by college major.

 ---